 Healthy clories and food

-Calories are a measure of energy.
-In the context of nutrition, they represent the amount of energy your body gets from the food and drinks you consume.
-Every time you eat, your body breaks down the nutrients—especially carbohydrates, proteins, and fats—to release energy, which is measured in calories.
+Calories are units of energy.
+In nutrition, they indicate how much energy your body obtains from the foods and beverages you consume.
+Whenever you eat, your body breaks down nutrients—mainly carbohydrates, proteins, and fats—to produce energy, which is measured in calories.

-Your body uses this energy for everything you do, from breathing and sleeping to walking, working out, and thinking.
-The number of calories you need each day depends on factors like your age, gender, weight, metabolism, and activity level.
-Consuming more calories than your body needs can lead to weight gain, while eating fewer calories can lead to weight loss.
+This energy powers everything your body does, from basic functions like breathing and sleeping to more active tasks such as walking, exercising, and thinking.
+The number of calories you require each day varies depending on your age, gender, body weight, metabolism, and activity level.
+If you consume more calories than your body burns, the excess energy is stored as fat, resulting in weight gain.
+On the other hand, eating fewer calories than you use can lead to weight loss.

 A calorie calculator works by estimating how many calories your body needs each day based on several personal factors—like your age, weight, height, gender, and activity level.
 It uses scientifically backed formulas to determine your Basal Metabolic Rate (BMR), which is the number of calories your body needs at rest just to maintain vital functions like breathing, circulation, and cell production.